 For example, you can simply insert your dedicated IP address in your search bar, head to your website’s admin panel, and edit without customers going on and being confused.

 This method is super flexible and very convenient for large businesses with complex sites.
 And suppose we were to use that social media analogy one last time.
 In that case, you’ll see how building the website without it being widely available to the internet is very convenient if you want to ensure everything looks good and is functioning first!

 This article covered what an Internet Protocol address is, what the differences between a shared and dedicated IP address are, dedicated IP benefits, and why one should use a dedicated IP address.

-A real-life application of dedicated IP addresses is in VPS servers and dedicated servers.
+A real-life application of dedicated IP addresses is in VPS and dedicated servers.
 Whenever you buy a VPS server or dedicated server from 1Gbits, you will be given a fresh system accompanied by a dedicated IP address.

-We hope this helped you!
+We hope this has helped you!
 If yes, consider sharing it with your colleagues and friends.
 Did we miss some crucial facts about dedicated IPs?
 Let us know in the comments below!